PSHE & RSE

-Our intent for our PHSCE approach that children need to feel safe and happy in order to learn and achieve their potential.
-Our PSHCE curriculum is designed specifically for our children, considering our context and Christian distinctiveness.
+Our intent for our PHSE approach that children need to feel safe and happy in order to learn and achieve their potential.
+Our PSHE curriculum is designed specifically for our children, considering our context and Christian distinctiveness.
 It aims to embed safe practices as well as happiness, self-confidence and self-esteem.
 Fundamental British Values of Democracy, Rule of Law, Tolerance, Mutual Respect and Individual Liberty are explored through our approach and are also embedded across all aspects of school life, including Collective Worship, the creative curriculum and our ethos and core values.

 Our intent is: